-The profile document was signed by Cape Verde4 Life in September 2012.
-The form recorded a number of points in relation to Cape Verde4 Life, including:
+The profile document was signed by CV4L in September 2012.
+The form recorded a number of points in relation to CV4L including:

-- It had been operating for five years, that its principal address was in the UK and that it had a branch in Cape Verde - o It promoted Salinas Sea and intended to distribute future resorts from Oasis - The Salinas Sea investment was accepted by a number of other named SIPP operators - Cape Verde4 Life and/or its agents obtained clients from a "UK distribution network" (without further elaboration) - The sales process adopted by Cape Verde4 Life and/or its agents was noted as "Mainly pension review/non reg" (without further elaboration) - The average client was described as aged 45 plus, employed and self-employed with an income of £20-50K - Typical commission structure was noted as "master agent commission circa 8%" - Its objective for the coming 12 months was noted as "sell out Salinas Seas/launch new Oasis resorts" - Training was provided by an IFA and a compliance partner on SIPPs, and FSA and HMRC rules - The business produced by agents was monitored by Mr C reviewing all completed sales before submitting the application to the SIPP provider - Cape Verde4 Life worked with "1SFS IFA" and "TFPP IFA".
-I understand those firms to be 1Stop Financial Services and The Financial Planning Partnership - Cape Verde4 Life used a third-party compliance business to ensure no regulated activities were carried out by it - o It had not been subject to any regulatory action or complaints
+- It had been operating for five years, its principal address was in the UK, and it had a branch in Cape Verde. - It promoted Salinas Sea and intended to distribute future resorts from Oasis.

+- The Salinas Sea investment was accepted by a number of other named SIPP operators. - CV4L and/or its agents obtain clients from a "UK distribution network" (without further elaboration). - The sales process adopted by CV4L and/or its agents was noted as "Mainly pension review/non reg" (without further elaboration). - The average client was described as aged 45 plus, employed and self-employed with an income of £20-50K. - Typical commission structure was noted as "master agent commission circa 8%". - Its objective for the coming 12 months was noted as "sell out Salinas Sea/launch new Oasis resorts". - Training was provided by an IFA and a compliance partner on SIPPs, and FSA and HMRC rules. - The business produced by agents was monitored by Mr C reviewing all completed sales before submitting the application to the SIPP provider. - CV4L worked with "1SFS IFA" and "TFPP IFA".
+I understand those firms to be 1Stop Financial Services and The Financial Planning Partnership. - CV4L used a third-party compliance business to ensure no regulated activities were carried out by it. - It had not been subject to any regulatory action or complaints.

-Options entered into a terms of business agreement with Cape Verde4 Life in September 2012.
+Options entered into a terms of Business agreement with CV4L in September 2012.
 It backdated that agreement to April 2011.

-In April 2013, Options conducted a "World Check" search on Mr C. The check did not reveal anything adverse.
+In April 2013, Options conducted a "World Check" search on Mr C of CV4L.
+The check did not reveal anything adverse.